looptailG/musescore-fifth-generated-tuner/README.md

 You can also save up to 5 custom tunings among the tuning presets.
 This way, if you use those tunings often, you don't have to write the fifth size every time.

+You can choose a reference note, which will have a tuning offset of `0 ¢`.
+The tuning offset of every other note will be calculated with respect to this reference note.

 Only sizes between `685.7 ¢` and `720.0 ¢` produce results that [make sense](https://en.xen.wiki/w/Diatonic_range) according to standard notation.
 For fifths outside this range the plugin works anyway, but it could produce some counterintuitive results.